Get insider access

 N/A

 This monitor has decent black uniformity.
-There's not much blooming around the center cross, but there's a bit of clouding throughout, and the screen looks blue due to the low contrast.
+There's a bit of clouding throughout, and deep blacks look gray in a darker room.

 7.3